-It is usually difficult for high school sweethearts to know everything about each other; imagine how much more difficult for sweethearts who meet online or in other forums where they only meet occasionally.
+Even spouses who were high school sweethearts do not know everything about each other; imagine how much more unlikely it is for sweethearts who meet online or in other forums where they only meet occasionally.

 Caught up in the ecstasy of being in love, lovers can easily neglect to notice some important details about personal values and interests while they concentrate on fun events like the engagement planning.